 Of particular importance is our expertise in healthcare and manufacturing, as proven by some of our featured projects.

 With research topics ranging from social robots helping children with autism, children in hospitals or even older people to rehabilitation & assistive robotics (bionic prostheses, assistive exoskeletons), it is clear that robots can have a hugely positive impact on healthcare.
 With a clear vision to try and improve our quality of life through human robotics, it can be no wonder that Health is one of our prime research focusses.

 Factories of the Future will feature a close collaboration between (collaborative) robots and humans, helping companies face the intense global competition and allowing them to overcome some of the demographic changes such as an ageing population.
 Combined, the BruBotics partners have the expertise needed to succesfully integrate human robotics in manufacturing processes.
-Ranging from exoskeletons to assist weight lifting to cobots, from sensors to machine learning, and from user acceptance to co-creation studies; our wide span of knowledge and developments bring industry 4.0 closer to reality.
+Ranging from exoskeletons to assist weight lifting to cobots, from sensors to machine learning, and from user acceptance to co-creation studies; our wide span of knowledge and developments bring industry 4.0 and 5.0 closer to reality.

 EU H2020 SOPHIA: Three BruBotics research groups joining forces to improve our work